Freely-Given-org/Biblelator/Documentation/Installation.md

         TortoiseGit for Windows as per the instructions at https://code.google.com/p/tortoisegit/wiki/Download.

+    If you use Git in steps #4 and #5 below, then to upgrade later to future versions of BibleOrgSys and Biblelator, you just have to do a "git pull" command on each of those folders.

 3. Create a folder for Biblelator.
     If you want other uses on your computer to be able to use Biblelator,